MOEAFramework/MOEAFramework/docs/dataStore.md

 file://results?populationSize=100&seed=1#greeting
 ```

-Using the `datastore` CLI tool, we can specify the URI along with an operation, such as listing the content of a
+The `datastore` CLI tools provides a number of operations that can be performed, including listing contents, reading or
-container or reading / writing a blob.
+writing to blobs, etc.

 <!-- bash:.github/workflows/ci.yml [datastore] -->